Why Are Slow Upload Speeds Making You Want to Scream? Testing Solutions for Our Pixelated Lives

 Wi-Fi is great, but wired connections are always faster.

-Plug your computer directly into the router employing an Ethernet cable and watch the wonder happen.
+Plug your computer directly into the router using an Ethernet cable and watch the magic happen.

 5. Close Background Apps